Brandon-Gottshall/Crime-NY/README.md

 ### MVP

 - Manipulate data set by year using slider
-- Display heatmap to help end-user visualize the hot spots for crime.
+- Display mapped points to help end-user visualize the hot spots for crime.
-- Plot crime incidences with clickable dialog leading to more information.
+- Plot crime incidences with clickable dialog leading to more information

 ### Post-MVP